expo/examples/with-auth0/README.md

 #### AuthSession callback URL

 The AuthSession helps you with browser authentication, without the need of an additional server or website.
-To use this with Auth0 authentication flows, we need to tell Auth0 that the callback URLs are beautiful.
+To use this with Auth0 authentication flows, we need to tell Auth0 that the callback URLs are allowed.

 Each Expo user has it's own URL for different projects, the basic structure of this URL is `https://auth.expo.io/@your-username/your-expo-app-slug`.
 If you are signed in as `awesome-ppl`, and your app is called `meme-explorer`, your URL looks like `https://auth.expo.io/@awesome-ppl/meme-explorer`.